Why Source from China in 2026

 February 20, 2026

-Over $3.5 trillion worth of goods leave Chinese ports every year.
-That figure isn't a fluke — it's the product of four decades of relentless industrial build-out, supply chain concentration, and manufacturing know-how at a scale no other country has matched.
+More than $3.5 trillion in goods leaves Chinese ports every year.
+That number didn't happen by accident.
+It's what four decades of industrial build-out, supply chain concentration, and accumulated manufacturing know-how look like at a scale no other country has reached.

 China vs. Other Manufacturing Countries